Man-Bat: DC Rebirth

-In Doomsday Clock, the Man-Bat is featured on the news as an example of the "Superman Theory", stating that some metahumans were given their powers by the government.
-He later accompanies Black Adam in his attack on the White House.

-In Harley Quinn Rebirth, Langstrom's wife goes on a rampage against Harley and her friends, turning Harley and her friend Tony into Man-Bats as part of the Penguin's plan to break Harley's spirit.
-Their other friends get Langstrom released and he helps them find the antidote before predictably escaping himself.
+In Harley Quinn Rebirth, Langstrom's wife goes on a rampage against Harley Quinn and her friends, turning Harley and her friend Tony into Man-Bats as part of the Penguin's plan to break Harley's spirit.
+Their other friends get Langstrom released, and he helps them find the antidote before escaping himself.

 The Man-Bat later becomes a founding member of the second incarnation of Justice League Dark.

 Powers and abilities

 As Kirk Langstrom, he is a highly intelligent scientist in the fields of biochemistry and zoology (particularly chiropterology).

-By taking his bat gland extract that became known as the Man-Bat Serum, Kirk Langstrom transforms himself into a bat-like creature.
-When taking an antidote or if the serum wears off, he reverts to human form.
-As the Man-Bat, his strength, resilience, speed, and agility are all augmented to inhuman levels.
-He possesses an extra set of digits in his leathery wings that allows Kirk to fly.
-With his sonar radar, Kirk can emit high-pitch sound waves and hear those echoes when they bounce off of nearby objects, thus enabling him to navigate perfectly in the darkness.
-If in the Man-Bat form for long periods of time, he loses control over his bestial side that works purely on instinct, plus making him prone to harm friend or foe alike.
+By taking his bat gland extract that became known as the Man-Bat serum, Langstrom transforms into a mutant bat-like creature.
+When taking an antidote or if the serum wears off, he reverts to his human form.
+As the Man-Bat, his strength, resilience, speed, and agility are all augmented to superhuman levels.
+He possesses an extra set of digits in his leathery wings that allows him to fly.
+With his sonar radar, he can emit high-pitch sound waves and hear those echoes when they bounce off of nearby objects, thus enabling him to navigate perfectly in the darkness.
+If he stays in the Man-Bat form for long periods of time, he loses control over his bestial side that works purely on instinct, making him prone to harming anyone in his path.

 Other characters named Man-Bat

 Man-Bat Commandos

-As mentioned above, Talia al Ghul captured Kirk Langstrom and threatened to poison Francine if he did not give her the Man-Bat Serum.
-Kirk gives in to Talia's demands and she uses the Man-Bat Serum on some members of the League of Assassins to turn them into Man-Bats.
+As mentioned above, Talia al Ghul captured Kirk Langstrom and threatened to poison Francine if he did not give her the Man-Bat serum.
+Kirk gives in to Talia's demands, and she uses the Man-Bat serum on several members of the League of Assassins to turn them into Man-Bats.

-During the "Batman R.I.P." storyline, Talia sends the Man-Bat Commandos to destroy Jezebel Jet's airplane.

 In 2011, The New 52 rebooted the DC Universe.
-Various Man-Bats have appeared under the control of Talia al Ghul in her plot to destroy Batman.
-It is later explained that Talia had an agent steal the Man-Bat Serum from Langstrom's laboratory to use on her soldiers to create the Man-Bat Commandos.
+Various Man-Bats appear under the control of Talia al Ghul in her plot to destroy Batman.
+It is later explained that Talia had an agent steal the Man-Bat serum from Langstrom's laboratory to use on her soldiers to create the Man-Bat Commandos.

-During the "Forever Evil" storyline, some Man-Bat Commandos were used to help the Crime Syndicate hunt down the Rogues.
-Mirror Master managed to trap some of them in the Mirror World.
-When a Man-Bat snatches up the Weather Wizard, the other Rogues members chase after it until it crashes into an ice wall upon arriving in Mr. Freeze's territory.